 “Let them give glory to the Lord and proclaim His praise in the islands.”
 Isaiah 42:12

-As of September 2011, 110 churches, 25 missions and house fellowships, and 7 language departments affiliated with the HPBC worshiping in 14 different languages (English, Japanese, Korean, Mandarin, Cantonese, Chuukese, Spanish, Vietnamese, Samoan, Tongan, Cambodian, Russian, Filipino and Laotian).
+Hawaii Pacific Baptist Convention has 149 churches and missions and are affiliated with worshiping in 14 different languages (English, Japanese, Korean, Mandarin, Cantonese, Chuukese, Spanish, Vietnamese, Samoan, Tongan, Cambodian, Russian, Filipino and Laotian).
 Churches are located on 12 islands and one peninsula in the Pacific.
 Kauai, Oahu, Maui, Lanai, Molokai, Hawaii, Tutuila, Upalo, Guam, Saipan, Okinawa, Japan and Seoul, South Korea.
 Today, Hawaii is a mix of cultures and races.
 Strategically situated at the crossroads of the Pacific where East and West meet every day, Hawaii has been called the “Melting Pot” of the world.
 Baptists in Hawaii have a great heritage and reputation and must demonstrate the radiance of a living Christ to the mission field of the pacific.

 Christians came to Hawaii in a very unique way.
 With the destruction of the temples and idols, the Hawaiians now found themselves without a religion.
 A series of events involving a young Hawaiian named Opukahaia, led the first Christian missionaries to embark on an unknown voyage to a “heathen” land to teach these people Christianity.
 Henry Opukahaia, a Hawaiian lad from the Big Island, obtained passage on a ship to New Haven, Connecticut.
 While there, the son of the president of Yale, Edwin Dwight, and Samuel J. Mills, leader of the group of students who launched the American foreign mission movement in the famous haystack prayer meeting, took an interest in Opukahaia.
 Mills taught his Hawaiian friend to read and write and won him to the Christian faith.
 Opukahaia planned to return to Hawaii with the gospel message, but he contracted typhus fever and died in 1818 at the age of 26.
 Mills used Opukahaia’s testimony to stir up missionary interest, challenging young people to give their lives for missionary service.
 Several couples accepted the challenge and set sail in the fall of 1819 on their five-month voyage, arriving in Hawaii on April 5, 1820.
 The evangelistic and educational work of these pioneer missionaries is one of the most inspiring chapters in the story of modern missions.
 So successful were these early missionaries, that by 1845, Hawaii was considered to be a Christian nation.
 Other religions were introduced—Catholics came to the islands in 1827, were banished, but returned in 1839; Mormons came in 1850; the Methodists arrived in 1854; followed by the Lutherans and Seventh Day Adventists.
 As the plantation laborers arrived from China, they brought with them Confucianism, Taoism, and Buddhism.
 The Japanese laborers brought Shinto and other Buddhist sects.